diogoneves07/bemtvjs/README.md

 #### Manipulating children

-To manipulate the `children` we can use the `children()` function which receives a function that will take the `children` as the first argument and must return the result of the manipulation that will become the `children`:
+To manipulate the `children` we can use the `children()` function that receives a function, this function will receive the `children` as the first argument and must return the result of the manipulation, which will then become the `children`:

 ```javascript
 import { _ } from "bemtv";